The service aims to promote wellbeing, independence and safety in the home.

 Residents can access a range of services, involving a holistic assessment of needs and up to six weeks of tailored support.
 The service also delivers TeleCare installations with equipment linked to a 24 hour monitoring service and response.

 The Wellbeing Service is available to any resident in Lincolnshire, aged over 18 and those meeting certain triggers such as a lack of social support networks, recent hospitalisation, bereavement, or a fall in the home will be able to access many parts of the service free of charge.

 A trained adviser will complete a short eligibility check over the phone and send a referral to the Wellbeing Service, who will arrange a face-to-face assessment.

 - A one-stop shop for information and advice about available support

-- Free installation of equipment to help maintain home independence, like discreet Telecare technology and grab rails. > The cost of equipment is not included, but will be covered for people eligible to receive Adult Care services > - A 24-hour alarm-monitoring provision for a cost of only £0.36 per week > - Extra short-term support such as the 'home safe' service, which transports people home from hospital and helps them > settle in
+- Free installation of equipment to help maintain home independence, like discreet Telecare technology and grab rails.
+The cost of equipment is not included, but will be covered for people eligible to receive Adult Care services

+- A 24-hour alarm-monitoring provision

+- Extra short-term support such as the 'home safe' service, which transports people home from hospital and helps them settle in